yasgreen93/CV/README.md

 #### Attention to detail

 A fundamental skill of being a forensic scientist is analysing the smallest amount of evidence and extracting a large amount of information from it.
+I perceive situations from multiple perspectives in which other people may not see.
+This allows me to ask difficult questions as I am naturally inquisitive, and this helps me to get to the core of the problem.

 ## Education